 Hire a Dedicated Software Development Team as an Option

-A dedicated software development team may include front-end and back-end, full-stack engineers, mobile developers, UX/UI designers, DevOps engineers, QA specialists, business analysts, Product and Project managers.
+A dedicated software development team may include front-end and back-end, full-stack engineers, mobile developers, UX/UI designers, DevOps engineers, QA specialists, business analysts, and Product and Project managers.
 Still, the team composition depends on your needs.
 The example of a team description above best suits long-term projects that are complex or may require expansion.

 Early-stage startups seeking growth will benefit from the speed and expertise of this development model as well.
 One more case is businesses without ready product-market fit, with vague requirements or discovery stage in progress.
 Apple, WhatsApp, IBM, American Express, Amazon, and many more used this approach for expansion.